 - Through a Thesis and 4 half courses

 The thesis option is the most focused, but also the most formal.
 The MA Thesis requires an approved proposal, a faculty supervisor, and upon completion, a formal oral defence in front of a committee and with an external examiner.
 Given its length (approximately 100 pages) and rigour, the MA Thesis option usually requires more than 3 consecutive terms.

 For more information about the MA program, see the Grad Program Handbook.

 Students will be considered for admission as Candidates for the MA degree with at least:

 - an honours degree in English, or its equivalent;

 - a minimum B+ average and at least a B+ in English and Humanities courses in the last two years of study.

-While applicants are ranked initially for consideration according to their GPA, full assessment of an applicant’s file includes careful attention to the Statement of Interest, writing sample, and letters of recommendation (see How to Apply).
+Applicants are ranked for consideration; full assessment of an applicant’s file includes careful attention to grades achieved over the first degree, the Statement of Interest, writing sample, and letters of recommendation (see How to Apply).
 We look at numbers, but we want people who are as imaginative as they are capable.